kcl-lang/krm-kcl/README.md

 In the example above, the script accesses the `toMatch` parameters using `option("resource_list").functionConfig.spec.params.toMatch`.

+Besides, the `source` ield supports different KCL sources, which can come from a local file, VCS such as github, OCI registry, http, etc. You can see the specific usage [here](./pkg/options/testdata/).

 ## Guides for Developing KCL

 Here's what you can do in the KCL script: